puyacodes/pdcsc/README.md

 # Why not `Up/Down`?
 Lets accept this.
 Most of the time we are going `Up`.
 We go `Down` mostly in case of errors.

-Going back is in real a dangerous and daunting happening.
+Going back is in reality a dangerous and daunting happening.
 It can lead to data loss.

 The way `pdcsc` works together with proper ci/cd scripts ensures that database is updated without any errors - most of the time if not always.